vb100/Deploy_Kubernetes_AWS_EC2/README.md

 <h3>8.1.
 Set up a Pod Network for Master node</h3>

-<p>You can initialize your Kubernetes Pod Network on your Master node with the following command:</p>
+<p>I think this step is the most important one, and asnwer to the question - <i>are all steps we made before were correct</i>?.
+So, you can initialize your Kubernetes Pod Network on your Master node with the following command:</p>

 ```commandline
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16